patrickbwarren/qgis-survex-import/README.md

-For another example, the CUCC Austria data set which comes as sample data with the survex distribution can be georeferenced by adding the following magic to the top of the `all.svx` file:
+For another example, the CUCC Austria data set which comes as sample data with the survex distribution can be georeferenced by adding the following to the top of the `all.svx` file:
 ```
 *cs custom "+proj=tmerc +lat_0=0 +lon_0=13d20 +k=1 +x_0=0 +y_0=-5200000 +ellps=bessel +towgs84=577.326,90.129,463.919,5.137,1.474,5.297,2.4232 +units=m +no_defs"
 *cs out EPSG:31255